ahmadhassanch/editable_table/readme.txt

 - Ability to delete row

 CELL MERGING
-- The selected cells will be merged.
-  The cell next to current one will be merged with current This will not be allowed in the resizing row.
+- The cell next to current one will be merged with current
+- If next cell has longer span, take that into consideration

 CELL SPLIT
-- If cell is merged, we should be able to split it.
+- If cell is merged, we should be able to split it
+- it will split

 SAVE LOAD FUNCTIONALITY
 - Should be independent of resolution/zooming